Skip to main content

 Circuit Court of Illinois, Cook County

-Lead litigation counsel for Amazon and Amazon Web Services in multiple putative class actions alleging violations of the Illinois Biometric Information Privacy Act (BIPA) in connection with various products and services, including the Rekognition software service.
+Lead litigation counsel for Amazon and Amazon Web Services in several putative class actions alleging violations of the Illinois Biometric Information Privacy Act (BIPA) in connection with various initiatives, products, and services, including the Rekognition software service.
+All cases were either dismissed by the courts, voluntarily dismissed by the plaintiffs, or resolved on favorable terms.

 Archer-Hayes v.
 ToyTalk, Inc., et al.